Any time of year is a great time for a cozy soup recipe.

 - If desired, add 2 cloves of minced garlic along with the vegetables.

-- Store cooked split pea soup in the refrigerator for about 4 days.
-Reheat on the stove or in the microwave.
+- Store cooked split pea soup in the refrigerator for about 4 days or freeze up to 3 months.

 Nutrition Information